Network Nodes

 Register and connect

-Use the Registry page to register a public node with a safe HTTP or HTTPS URL, display name, region, country, and optional operator wallet.
+Use the Run Your Own Node guide to verify the trusted public node first, install the app, configure node identity, register with heartbeat metadata, run a dry-run verified chain bootstrap, and run the doctor.
+Use the Registry page to inspect public nodes with a safe HTTP or HTTPS URL, display name, region, country, and optional operator wallet.
 Use the Network page to add active registry nodes to your peer list.
+See Node Lifecycle before archiving, restoring, or retiring nodes.